FanChenNUS/FanChenNUS.github.io/_teaching/2022-08-01-spring-teaching-1.md

 2018-2022, Department of Mechanical Engineering, National University of Singapore
 ------------------------------------------------------------------------------------
-o Paper, software and coding supervision assistance for NUS Ph.D, Master and undergraduate strudents
+ -Paper, software and coding supervision assistance for NUS Ph.D, Master and undergraduate strudents

 2022-2023, Department of Mechanical Engineering, Northwestern University, USA
 ------------------------------------------------------------------------------------
-o Software and coding supervision assistance for Ph.D strudents
+ -Software and coding supervision assistance for Ph.D strudents